Which works better for modeling credit risk: traditional scorecards or artificial intelligence and machine learning?

 That said, if I can use machine learning to expose powerful and predictive new latent features of credit risk, I can then directly incorporate them into a scorecard model.
 This preserves transparency while improving prediction.

-If you’d like to learn more about FICO scoring concepts, this webinar explores the FICO® Score and alternative data.
-And check out my Twitter feed, which is always rolling with my latest thoughts on analytics and AI.
+For more information on trends in AI and machine learning, check out my Twitter feed, which is always rolling with my latest thoughts on analytics and AI.

 How FICO Can Help You Advance Your Credit Risk Models and AI

 - Watch Scott Zoldi’s LinkedIn Live conversations on Responsible AI

 - Discover FICO’s AI, machine learning and advanced analytics solutions